dpretet/vim-cheatsheet/README.md

-    ge      Move to end of previous word gq      Wrap selected text to match to max line length gf      Open file name under the cursor
+    ge      Move to end of previous word gq      Wrap selected text to match to max line length gf      Open file name under the cursor gF      Open file name under the cursor and jump to the line number following the filename

 # Misc.